bmeurant/technical-docs/software-architecture/system-design-patterns/deployment-stamps.md

 -   **Strong Tenant Isolation**: For applications requiring strict data or performance isolation between tenants, such as in healthcare (HIPAA) or finance (PCI compliance).
 An issue in one stamp (e.g., a [[performance-antipatterns#Noisy-Neighbor|noisy neighbor]]) does not affect tenants in other stamps.
 -   **Geographic Distribution (Geo-fencing)**: To deploy instances in specific regions to reduce latency for users in that region or to comply with data residency laws (e.g., GDPR).
 For extreme availability and active-active global distribution, this approach can be evolved into the [[geode|Geode pattern]].
 -   **Controlled, Ring-Based Rollouts**: New versions of the application can be deployed to a single stamp (a "ring") serving a small group of early adopters or internal users before being rolled out to all stamps, minimizing the blast radius of a bad deployment.
--   **Disaster Recovery**: Stamps can be deployed across different availability zones or regions, providing a high degree of [[availability|fault tolerance]].
+-   **Disaster Recovery**: Stamps can be deployed across different availability zones or regions, providing a high degree of [[reliability-engineering#1.
+Availability|fault tolerance]].

 ## Implementation on Cloud Platforms